 - Up to 80 scholarships will be available to students on the Science and Engineering Foundation Years, with preference given to those with the lowest family incomes.

-- Scholarships will be available to those new students on other courses who have 280 UCAS points or more made up of any UCAS qualification that can be mapped against the points tariff and whose family income is less than £25,000 per annum.
+- Scholarships will be available to those new students on other courses who have 120 UCAS points or more (under the new 2020-21 UCAS Tariff) made up of any UCAS qualification that can be mapped against the points tariff and whose family income is less than £25,000 per annum.

-- The NSP will only be available to students coming in under the new fee regime and will apply for full time undergraduate studies at the University in 2015/16.
+- The Scholarship will apply for full-time undergraduate studies at the University in 2020/21.

-- The NSP will not be available to students on one year top-up degree programmes.
+- The Scholarship will not be available to students on one year top-up degree programmes.

-- The NSP will not be available to part-time students at the University of Huddersfield.
+- The Scholarship will not be available to part-time students at the University of Huddersfield.

-- If you are a mature student and you meet the criteria, you are eligible to apply for a scholarship through the NSP
+- If you are a mature student and you meet the criteria, you are eligible to apply for the scholarship.

 - Under no circumstances will the scholarship exceed the fee to be charged.